‘Sesame Street’ debuts Asian American muppet - NewsBreak

 Ji-Young will formally be introduced in “See Us Coming Together: A Sesame Street Special.”
 Simu Liu, Padma Lakshmi and Naomi Osaka are among the celebrities appearing in the special, which will drop Thanksgiving Day on HBO Max, “Sesame Street” social media platforms and on local PBS stations.

 Some of Ji-Young’s personality comes from her puppeteer.
 Kathleen Kim, 41 and Korean American, got into puppetry in her 30s.
 In 2014, she was accepted into a “Sesame Street” workshop.
 That evolved into a mentorship and becoming part of the team the following year.
 Being a puppeteer on a show Kim watched growing up was a dream come true.
-But helping shape an original muppet is a whole other feat.Florida city cancels turkey shoot as price of birds doubles
+But helping shape an original muppet is a whole other feat.Thanksgiving 2021: Talking turkey about vaccination etiquette

 “I feel like I have a lot of weight that maybe I’m putting on myself to teach these lessons and to be this representative that I did not have as a kid,” Kim said.
 But fellow puppeteer Leslie Carrara-Rudolph — who performs Abby Cadabby — reminded her, “It’s not about us … It’s about this message.”